-- Ibuprofen Overdose.
+- Ibuprofen.
 Ibuprofen products (such as Advil) can be a stomach irritant.
 If taken on an empty stomach, it can cause vomiting.

 - Food Allergy.
 Vomiting can be the only symptom of a food reaction.
 The vomiting comes on quickly after eating the food.
 Common foods are peanuts, tree nuts, fish and shellfish (such as shrimp).

 - Coughing.
 Hard coughing can also cause your child to throw up.
 This is more common in children with reflux.

 - Motion Sickness.
 Vomiting and dizziness are triggered by motion.
 Sea sickness or fun-park ride sickness are the most common types.
 Strongly genetic.